millaizha/tdm-discord-bot/README.md

 ## 🚀 Features

-- Sends reminders 4 times a day (8 AM, 12 PM, 4 PM, and 8 PM Manila time)
+- Sends reminders 5 times a day (8 AM, 12 PM, 4 PM, 8 PM, and 10:30 PM Manila time)
 - Sends personal DMs for upcoming todos at 2 hours, 1 hour, 30 minutes, 10 minutes, and 5 minutes before their scheduled time
-- Allows manual fetching of today's or next 7 days' todos via a `!today` or `!week` command
+- Allows manual fetching of today, tommorow, or next 7 days' todos via a `!today`, `!tom`, or `!week` command
+- Can also fetch unfinished tasks from the past week via `!backlog` command
 - Notifies other members if a member is in a call
 - Integrates with the Todo Mate API